iamrahulk11/CrudApplication/README.md

 ## *Rahul Kumar*

-**Student Management** prompts the user to save the details of the student's name,batch,phone number,state,city and their pincode.This is created to help the user to save the data of his student.
+**Student Management** prompts the user to save the details of the students.this is created to help the user to save the data of his student.

 Time spent: **5** hours spent in total